Katherine Abriam-Yago Director

 Considering a Career in Nursing?

 The US Labor Department identifies the Registered Nurse (RN) as the top occupation in terms of job growth.
 California is among many states that continues to experience a nursing shortage.
 This workforce shortage is anticipated to increase as California's demographics grow and shift.

 Career possibilities for Bachelor of Science prepared nurses are: Home Health Care Nurse, Case Manager, Sub-Acute Nurse, Hospital Staff Nurse, Health Clinic Nurse, Advice Nurse, Public Health Nurse, Manager, Administrator, Educator, School Nurse, and Primary Care Nurse.
 Nursing careers vary over a lifetime and permit changing careers within one profession.

-Advanced (Masters in Nursing) Degrees are available in a variety of specialties, including Nurse Educator, Nurse Administrator, and Nurse Informaticist.
-The joint Doctor of Nursing Practice (DNP) degree in collaboration with CSU - Fresno began in Fall 2012.
+Advanced (Masters in Nursing) Degrees are available in a variety of specialties, including Nurse Educator, Nurse Administrator, and Family Nurse Practitioner.
+The joint Doctor of Nursing Practice (DNP) degree in collaboration with CSU Fresno began in Fall 2012.
 This is a post-masters online doctoral program focused on advanced clinical practice, evidence-based leadership, and faculty preparation.

 UPDATE: Applications through CSU Mentor will be open in August for Spring 2017 for all undeclared pre-nursing, prior baccalaureate, and RN to BSN transfers